 Knot designed a modern response to remodeling the historic Armory Annex into the new Gerding Theater, blending old and new in the 120-year-old building’s placemaking, wayfinding, and donor recognition program.

-The 1891 Armory Annex building, designed in Castellated style, was home to the First Regiment Militia and its aesthetic reflects a fortress-like importance.
+The 1891 Armory Annex building, designed in Castellated style, was home to the First Regiment Militia, and its aesthetic reflects fortress-like importance.
 Giving new life to the armory meant significant interior updates that reflected modern design more than 100 years after the building’s inception.
-Knot’s solution was timeless but contemporary—highlighting modern design techniques and typefaces but not interfering with the 19th century structure’s classic themes.
+Knot’s solution was timeless but contemporary—highlighting modern design techniques and typefaces but not interfering with the 19th-century structure’s classic themes.
 A screened-back image of the building’s original wood trusses provides a background image for the donor program, and exterior banners recall those of London’s Globe Theater.

-The $26 million project transformed the historic Armory Annex into a new space designed to give theater-goers an intimate experience.
-Its location in the Brewery Blocks of Portland’s Pearl District makes the Gerding Theater a cultural centerpiece and an important part of the district’s early 2000’s renaissance.
-Placemaking, wayfinding and donor recognition signage designed by Knot demonstrate how good design can respect both the past and the future.
+The $36 million project transformed the historic Armory Annex into a new space designed to give theater-goers an intimate experience.
+Its location in the Brewery Blocks of Portland’s Pearl District makes the Gerding Theater a cultural centerpiece and an essential part of the district’s early 2000s renaissance.
+Placemaking, wayfinding, and donor recognition signage designed by Knot demonstrate how good design can respect both the past and the future.